 Please support your child by encouraging them to read daily, for a minimum of 15 minutes, and signing their ‘Reading Record’ on a weekly basis.
 At this stage it is extremely helpful and beneficial if you encourage discussion about the plot, characters and what may happen in the story.

-The class have Games with Mr Palmer on Monday afternoons and Gymnastics/Dance with Mrs. Whitehead on Wednesday morning.
-However, during the spring term the Wednesday session is replaced by swimming.
+The class have Games with Mr Beeley on Tuesday afternoons and Gymnastics/Dance with Mrs. Whitehead on Wednesday afternoon.
+However, during the Summer term the Wednesday session is replaced by swimming on a Thursday.

 Curriculum and Assessment